T-Mobile vs. Verizon Home Internet

 T-Mobile plans and pricing

 T-Mobile 5G Home Internet is more straightforward than Verizon.
 There’s just one plan: $60 per month for speeds of 33–182Mbps.
-As with Verizon, T-Mobile customers can bundle home internet and cell service for extra savings—$10 to $20 off your bill per month, in this case.
+T-Mobile customers who have both home internet and cell service save $10 to $20 per month in this case.
 This brings the price of T-Mobile Home Internet down to just $40 per month with a qualified mobile plan, which is a fantastic deal for high-speed internet.

 Verizon plans and pricing